 TimeFrames

-As you may have guessed from the context clues above, some shareholders are less invested in things like a company’s day-to-day operations.
+As you may have guessed from the context clues above, some shareholders are less invested in a company’s day-to-day operations.
 After all, they can always share their stock at any time.

 Their involvement with the company may begin and end with its share price.
-As long as a company can increase profits, keep the dividends flowing, and grow its stock prices, the average investor who owns shares may well be content.
-There can be exceptions, of course, especially in the case of very prominent shareholders who own a larger number of shares.
+As long as a company can increase profits, keep the dividends flowing, and grow its stock prices, the average investor who owns shares may be content.
+There can be exceptions, of course, especially for very prominent shareholders who own more shares.

-Stakeholders, of course, are the far more interested parties when it comes to how the company’s assets are handled.
+Of course, stakeholders are the far more interested parties regarding how the company’s assets are handled.
 This is especially true for the average internal stakeholder.
-From employees and project managers to its board and executives, far more is at stake when it comes to making informed decisions about the company.
+From employees and project managers to its board and executives, far more is at stake when making informed decisions about the company.

 Its business partners are likewise interested in the company staying afloat so they can continue with a profitable partnership.
-In essence, stakeholders tend to focus on their long-term relationships with the companies they depend on.
+Stakeholders tend to focus on long-term relationships with the companies they depend on.

-Given that publicly traded companies have a responsibility to stakeholders and shareholders alike, the challenge becomes figuring out which to focus on.
+Since publicly traded companies are responsible to stakeholders and shareholders alike, the challenge becomes figuring out which to focus on.
 For many years, business analysts have debated over the best approach.

 Over time, two different theories have emerged.
 Here’s a breakdown of the stakeholder vs shareholder theories.

-The shareholder theory was first developed in the 1960s by Milton Friedman, who was a prominent economist at the time.
-The theory states that “an entity’s greatest responsibility lies in the satisfaction of the shareholders.”
+The shareholder theory was first developed in the 1960s by Milton Friedman, a prominent economist.
+The theory states, “An entity’s greatest responsibility lies in the satisfaction of the shareholders.”

 See Related: How to Start Investing With Purpose